UmayrNordien/vue_movie_app/README.md

 ## Vuex Store Configuration 📦

 To steer the app's state management, I initiated a Vuex store.
-I introduced state variables that tracked user authentication status and session information.
+I introduced state variables that tracked user authentication status \
+Umayrand session information.
 The mutations and actions were behind the state updates, offering the user interactions with the api.